kiwix/kiwix-js-pwa/README.md

 * Firefox 45-59 (some versions require the user to switch manually to JQuery mode)
 * Chromium 49-58 (some versions only run in JQuery mode)

-## Software support
+## Reporting bugs and technical support

+Please use this repository's [issue tracker](https://github.com/kiwix/kiwix-js-pwa/issues) to report any bugs you have found with the software.
+Open a new ticket (after checking that the issue you identified doesn't have a ticket already).
+Please state clearly the version number you are using (at the top of the Configuration page in the app), and which browser or platform you are using.

-If you are having difficulties with the software, have found a bug, or would like to see a new feature, please open a ticket using this repository's [Issue tracker](https://github.com/kiwix/kiwix-js-pwa/issues), after first checking that there isn't a ticket already covering the same issue.
-Alternatively, please see the Feedback section on the About page in-app for other ways of getting support for your issue.
+If you are having difficulties with the software, or would like to see a new feature, please also open a ticket.
+Alternatively, see the
+Feedback section on the About page in the app for other ways of getting technical support for your issue.
+Feel free to get in contact
+(see About page of app) if you would just like to provide feedback, or leave a review if you obtained the app from a Store.
+If you like the app, please star this Repostiory (see top)!

 ## Technical information